anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - [Discover page] Fixed game card shadows being cut off.
 Will be sent as a patch.
 - [Header] Fixed messed up header.
 Will be sent as a patch.
 ## Small changes
-- [Play button] Did something to the play button
+- [Play button] Did something to the play button.
+- [Play button] Fixed Play text alignment.
 ## Known bugs
 - Under profile pages, the about section and the report section aren't connected.
 I'll try working on a fix for that when I have the time.
   - Nevermind, impossible.